 \section{Epsilon-regularity statements}

-We first state the two key $\varepsilon$-regularity theorems proved by David in his pioneering work \cite{david1996} (see also \cite{DavidBook}).
-The only difference with the statements in Theorem \ref{t:main} is that we will make the additional assumption that the Dirichlet energy is also small, while the statements in Theorem \ref{t:main} assume only the smallness of the Hausdorff distance to the model cases.
-We will show that it is rather straightforward to remove the smallness of the Dirichlet energy with a ``blow-up'' argument, thanks to Theorem \ref{t:class-global}.

-We start off stating the case in which $K$ is close in Hausdorff distance to a line.
-First we introduce some useful notation.
-We let: \begin{itemize} \item $\mathcal{R}_\theta$ be the counterclockwise rotation of angle $\theta\in[0,2\pi]$ in $\mathbb R^2$. \item $\ello$ be the infinite line $\{(t, 0) : t\in \mathbb R\}$. \end{itemize} {aalR_t@$\mathcal{R}_\theta$} Hence we combine in a single quantity the measure of how distant is $K$ from a diameter and how small is the Dirichlet energy
+We start off by stating the case in which $K$ is close in Hausdorff distance to a line.
+First, we introduce some useful notation.
+We let: \begin{itemize} \item $\mathcal{R}_\theta$ be the counterclockwise rotation of angle $\theta\in[0,2\pi]$ in $\mathbb R^2$. \item $\ello$ be the infinite line $\{(t, 0) : t\in \mathbb R\}$. \end{itemize} {aalR_t@$\mathcal{R}_\theta$} Hence we combine in a single quantity the measure of the Hausdorff distance, $\dist_H$, of $K$ from a diameter and of the smallness of the Dirichlet energy

-Moreover we will use the notation ${\rm gr}\, (f)$ for the graph of a given function $f$. {aalgr(f)@${\rm gr}\, (f)$@} Finally, in order to make our statements less cumbersome, we agree to use ``minimizer'' whenever the statement holds for absolute, restricted, generalized, and generalized restricted minimizers (i.e. for all type of minimizers considered in these notes).
+Moreover, we will use the notation ${\rm gr}\, (f)$ for the graph of a given function $f$. {aalgr(f)@${\rm gr}\, (f)$@} Finally, to make our statements less cumbersome, we agree to use ``minimizer'' whenever the statement holds for absolute, restricted, generalized, and generalized restricted minimizers (i.e. for all type of minimizers considered in these notes).

 \begin{theorem} There are constants $\varepsilon, \alpha, C > 0$ with the following property.
-Assume \begin{itemize} \item[(i)] $(K,u)$ is a minimizer of $E_\lambda$ on $B_{2r} (x)$ with $r\leq 1$; \item[(ii)] There is $\theta \in [0, 2\pi]$ such that
+Assume \begin{itemize} \item[(i)] $(u,K)$ is a minimizer of $E_\lambda$ on $B_{2r} (x)$ with $r\leq 1$; \item[(ii)] There is $\theta \in [0, 2\pi]$ such that

 \end{itemize} Then $K\cap B_r (x)$ is the graph of a $C^{1,\alpha}$ function $f$.
 More precisely there is $f:[-r,r] \to \mathbb R$ such that $K\cap B_r (x) = (x+\mathcal{R}_\theta ({\rm gr}\, (f)))\cap B_r (x)$ and